beAGoodQE/rugbyDay/README.md

 Simple unmanaged package to test out D2X Launchpad

 # Post rugbyDay Install Setup
 rugbyDay application comes with "Rugby Home" Home Page which includes a Google Alerts feed compoonent configured for the "Latest World Rugby News".
-Activate it as your Home Page if desired.
+Activate it as your Home Page if desired:  Setup > Feature Settings > Home > Set Default Page > Rugby Home.
+Remote Site Setting for Google is included in the deploy.

 # Project Setup
 This project is preconfigured with D2X for a comprehensive Development-to-Delivery Experience including CI/CD using GitHub Actions and development environments using GitHub Codespaces.